Open-CMSIS-Pack/STM32H743I-EVAL_BSP/.ci/README.md

 :----------------------------|:-----------------
 `./Layers/Default_GCC`       | Default Board layer for the GCC compiler.
 `./MW-RefApps`               | Patch files for MDK-Middleware reference applications.
-`vcpkg-configuration.json`   | Tool setup the CI test
+`vcpkg-configuration.json`   | Tool setup for the CI test

 The [GitHub Actions](https://github.com/Open-CMSIS-Pack/STM32H743I-EVAL_BSP/tree/main/README.md#github-actions) in the directory [`.github/workflows`](https://github.com/Open-CMSIS-Pack/STM32H743I-EVAL_BSP/tree/main/.github/workflows) are the scripts for the CI tests.
 These scripts contain detailed comments about each step that is executed.